 Loop lighting is very similar to paramount lighting with a few variations.
 It is called loop lighting because of the loop shaped shadow created at an angle of the nose.
 This type of studio lighting is often used for subjects with average oval faces.

 To set up this studio lighting technique, the main light is lowered and moved toward the side of the subject’s face to create the loop shaped shadow.
+Or, to save yourself time, you could always hire a Nassau electrical service.
 This shadow really should not drop any lower than the subject’s lip.
 A fill light can also be used to illuminate the face but make sure that it is not creating any conflicting shadows with the main studio lighting.

 Split lighting illuminates half the face splitting it into half shadow and half light.
 This studio lighting technique is used when a dramatic or mysterious effect is wanted and is great for slimming wide faces or noses.